tconley/screencovid.com/README.md

 # How can you help?
 * Images (free for public use) for each symptom
 * enhance the UX so users can also click YES/NO on the edges of the swipe area
+* ability to go back to the previous question
-* Alert the user when they are over the 212 threshold
+* visually alert the user when they are over the 212 threshold
 * anything else you have in mind!
 * create a contributors page to give credit to anyone that helps